nfdi4plants/nfdi4plants.github.io/src/content/news/2024-09-18-open-science-festival.md

 date: 2024-09-18
 title: DataPLANT participates in the 3.
 Open Science Festival
 highlight: true
-previewText: "The 3rd Open Science Festival Germany took place at the Johannes Gutenberg University in Mainz from 17-18 September 2024 under the motto Meet, Share, Inspire, Care.
+description: "The 3rd Open Science Festival Germany took place at the Johannes Gutenberg University in Mainz from 17-18 September 2024 under the motto Meet, Share, Inspire, Care.
 It was aimed equally at newcomers, interested parties and experts with the aim to facilitate encounters and dialogue in a wide variety of formats.
 DataPLANT was actively participating with a market booth together with other NFDI consortia to present The German National Research Data Infrastructure (NFDI)..."
 ---
 The 3rd [Open Science Festival](https://converia.uni-mainz.de/frontend/index.php?sub=153) Germany took place at the Johannes Gutenberg University in Mainz from September 17-18, 2024 under the motto Meet, Share, Inspire, Care.
 It was aimed equally at newcomers, interested parties and experts with the aim to facilitate encounters and dialogue in a wide variety of formats.